 - Investment into solar power projects will help boost the industry and provide thousands of jobs.

-GEM Energy Australia now offers 100% guaranteed cash flow positive investments for commercial solar.
+GEM Energy Australia now offers 100% guaranteed cash flow positive investments for commercial solar installations.

 Our Commercial Solar photovoltaic (PV) installations range from 5 kW to 1,000 kW+ and are a sure way to improve the sustainability and profitability of your business.

-That is just the reason why commercial solar panel installations are becoming more popular.
+That is just the reason why commercial solar panel installations are becoming more popular in Bundaberg.
 It used to be an expensive investment in the past, with a long financial payback period – too long for many.
 However, with the dramatic increase in electricity prices, and falling solar panel prices, commercial solar PV installations have become more than viable today.